 A traffic offender program can be a very worthwhile use of your time, particularly if it enables you to receive a shorter sentence, and reduces the chance of you ending up in court again in the future.

-To locate a traffic offenders program from Hornsby to Bankstown, and find out whether you are a suitable candidate to participate, speak to an experienced traffic lawyer.
+To locate a traffic offenders program from Hornsby to Bankstown, and find out whether you are a suitable candidate to participate, speak to an experienced, specialist traffic lawyer.